Close Menu

 The Most Important Twitter Algorithm Ranking Signals

-Understanding ranking signals is critical for increasing reach on X.
+Understanding ranking signals is essential for increasing reach and visibility on X. These signals determine how your content is distributed and who gets to see it.

 Recency

-The platform applies “time decay” to tweets, meaning older content gradually loses ranking strength.
+The platform applies a “time decay” factor, meaning older tweets gradually lose ranking strength.
+This makes the first few hours after posting extremely critical for performance.

-Tweets that gain quick engagement often receive broader distribution.
+Tweets that gain quick engagement during this early period are more likely to receive broader distribution.

 Engagement